-Although things have improved over the past couple of decades, Hollywood is filled with tales of young actors who have either been abused by the system, or, even worse, by the people who were supposed to be protecting them.
-Jay North, who achieved stardom at the age of seven as the star of the Classic TV series Dennis the Menace, is a prime example of this — and the scars run deep.
+The show remains as much of a delight to watch now as it was when it originally aired, although, sadly, its making was anything but delightful for Jay.
+While things have improved over the past couple of decades, Hollywood history is filled with tales of young actors who have either been abused by the system, or, even worse, by the people who were supposed to be protecting them.
+Jay is a prime example of this — and the scars run deep.

 “I’m sick of Dennis the Menace,” Jay revealed some years ago on a television talk show appearance, which is featured on YouTube.
 “I hate Dennis the Menace, and I’m sorry I was ever associated with it.”